Depreciation: Straight-line depreciation

-For example, a vehicle that depreciates over 5 years is purchased at a cost of $17,000, and will have a salvage value of $2000.
+For example, a vehicle that depreciates over 5 years is purchased at a cost of $17,000 and will have a salvage value of $2000.
 Then this vehicle will depreciate at $3,000 per year, i.e. (17-2)/5 = 3.
 This table illustrates the straight-line method of depreciation.
 Book value at the beginning of the first year of depreciation is the original cost of the asset.
-At any time book value equals original cost minus accumulated depreciation.
+Book value equals original cost minus accumulated depreciation.